-44417 - 14a MUSEUM OF MODERN ART THE 11 WEST 53RD STREET, NEW YORK 19, N. Y. TELEPHONE: CIRCLE 5-8900 FOR IMMEDIATE RELEASE CONTROVERSIAL MUNICIPAL ASPHALT PLANT CHOSEN BY MUSEUM OF MODERN ART AS OUTSTANDING EXAMPLE OF RECENT AMERICAN ARCHITECTURE The new Municipal Asphalt Plant which the city is about to open at 91st Street and East River Drive and which Park Commissioner Robert Moses has recently damned with the designation "Cathedral of Asphalt" and held up as an example of "horrible modernistic stuff" has just been selected by the Museum of Modern Art as one of the . .buildings in the entire country which best represent progress in design and construction during the past twelve years.
+44417 - 14a THE MUSEUM OF MODERN ART 11 WEST 53RD STREET, NEW YORK 19, N.Y.

+TELEPHONE: CIRCLE 5-8900

+FOR IMMEDIATE RELEASE CONTROVERSIAL MUNICIPAL ASPHALT PLANT CHOSEN BY MUSEUM OF MODERN ART AS OUTSTANDING EXAMPLE OF RECENT AMERICAN ARCHITECTURE

+The new Municipal Asphalt Plant which the city is about to open at 91st Street and East River Drive and which Park Commissioner Robert Moses has recently damned with the designation "Cathedral of Asphalt" and held up as an example of "horrible modernistic stuff" has just been selected by the Museum of Modern Art as one of the . .buildings in the entire country which best represent progress in design and construction during the past twelve years.
 Photographs of it will be shown in the architecture section of the fifteenth anniversary exhibition Art in Progress opening at the Museum May 24.

 An analysis of the Asphalt Plant's good architectural qualities will appear in a book Built in U.S.A., 1932-1944, which the Museum will publish in connection with the exhibition.
-The Museum comment is in part as follows: "Sharply diversified industrial operations invite sharply differentiated architectural forms.
+The Museum comment is in part as follows:

+"Sharply diversified industrial operations invite sharply differentiated architectural forms.
 Here there are three distinct and well related elements: conveyor belt, storage building and mixing plant.
 The main conveyor belt starts at the East River barge moorings, runs under the Drive, then above ground through a diagonal tube (later to be cased in chromium) to the rectangular concrete storage building, where the sand and stone is dropped into a network of bins.
 From there, underground conveyors run to the third and most prominent unit, the mixing plant.

-"The bold semi-ellipse of the mixing plant is no affecthese clean curves represent the most efficient structural form which could house the machinery.
-The building is of re-inforced concrete, its thin vault strengthened by four 90-foot-high ribs.
-Since the ribs are reinforced with light, self-supporting steel trusses rather than with the usual rods, no high ribs. elaborate scaffolding was required while the concrete was poured Here is industrial architecture which is a distinct asset to its residential neighborhood and an exciting experience for motorists on the adjacent super-highway."
+"The bold semi-ellipse of the mixing plant is no affectation.
+These clean curves represent the most efficient structural form which could house the machinery.
+The building is of reinforced concrete, its thin vault strengthened by four 90-foothigh ribs.
+Since the ribs are reinforced with light, selfsupporting steel trusses rather than with the usual rods, no elaborate scaffolding was required while the concrete was poured and dried.
+Here is industrial architecture which is a distinct asset to its residential neighborhood and an exciting experience for motorists on the adjacent super-highway."

 The Municipal Asphalt Plant was designed by the Department of Borough Works of the Office of the President of the Borough of Manhattan, with exterior design by Ely Jacques Kahn and Robert Allan Jacobs.

 In addition to the Asphalt Plant, the Museum has selected three other structures in New York to be shown among the forty-seven outstanding examples of good design.
 The other three are the house for Edward A. Norman on East 70th Street, Rockefeller Center, and the Museum of Modern Art.
+The Norman House was built in 1941; William Lescaze, architect.
+Comment on it in the Museum's publication Built in U.S.A., 1932-1944 is in part as follows:

+"A town house which makes the best of one of New York's typical and absurd twenty-foot lots.
+The plan of the ground floor is pleasantly introvert.
+The dining room opens upon a garden court, planted with gingko, flowering hawthorn, dogwood and crabapple, and skirted by a glazed passage which leads to a well secluded study.